fortrabbit/blog/object-storage-launched.md

 author: fl
 created: 2016-04-21
 title: Object Storage launched
-excerpt: A new integrated S3 compatible cloud storage is here.
+intro: A new integrated S3 compatible cloud storage is here.
 lead: fortrabbit now offers a new Object Storage Component which allows you to store uploads, runtime data and static assets.
 This milestone marks our New Apps as fully feature complete as <a href="/new-apps-are-here">announced back in August</a>.
 figure:
   src: object-storage-poster.gif